hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-run-your-application.md

 You may have noticed in previous section, we got the IP address of container using `hyper inspect` command.

-This command is a low-level request into your Hyper_ container and returns a JSON document containing useful configuration and status information for the specified container.
+This command is a low-level request into your Hyper.sh container and returns a JSON document containing useful configuration and status information for the specified container.
 ```shell
 $ hyper inspect nostalgic_morse
 ```